Pamela Adlon made the most honest family sitcom on television. She’s honest about not knowing what’s next.

 “I’d say the reason the show feels so authentic is that it is,” says actor Kevin Pollak, who plays Fox’s brother, Marion.

 This blurring of reality and fiction can be a point of contention with Adlon’s real daughters, Gideon, 24; Odessa, 21; and Rocky, 18.
-They have watched as their lives, whether an awkward graduation or a friend whose mother allowed them to smoke pot, are adapted for TV by on-camera daughters Max (Mikey Madison), Frankie (Hannah Alligood) and Duke (Olivia Howard).
+They have watched as their lives, whether an awkward graduation or a friend whose mother allowed them to smoke pot, are adapted for TV by on-camera daughters Max (Mikey Madison), Frankie (Hannah Riley, formerly Hannah Alligood) and Duke (Olivia Edward).

 “As an artist, I get that and that’s why I’m not angry,” says Gideon, who is an actress.
-“And that’s why I’m happy that this show exists because it’s such an honest portrayal of a family.
+“And that’s why I’m happy that this show exists, because it’s such an honest portrayal of a family.
 But within that, of course, we’ve all been a little bit hurt.
 I think I’m the only one of my sisters that hasn’t watched fully every season.
 There’s just some s--- I don’t want to relive.”

 Adlon started acting at 9.
 Her father, Don Segall, grew up in Boston and worked in both New York and Los Angeles as a kind of entertainment business journeyman, writing comic books, producing a morning TV show and penning episodes for “The Love Boat” and “Chico and the Man.”
 While in the Army, he met his future wife, British-born Marina Leece, at a USO event in Paris.
 Their 30-year marriage produced two children: Pamela and Gregory.

-At Beverly Hills High School, Pam Segall stood out in a student body that included musician Lenny Kravitz, future Guns N’ Roses guitarist Slash and actor Nicholas Cage.
+At Beverly Hills High School, Pam Segall stood out in a student body that included musician Lenny Kravitz, future Guns N’ Roses guitarist Slash and actor Nicolas Cage.

 “She was very much like she is today,” says Kravitz, who was a guest star on Season 1 of “Better Things.”
 “Quick wit, smart and didn’t give a s--- about fitting in.
 I had a big crush on her.”